Balvald/ArtemisScannerTracker/README.md

 - "Scan game journals for exobiology": Will update the plugins' soldbiodata.json and notsoldbiodata.json by crawling through all journals in the folder specified in the EDMC Configuration.
 - "Scan local journal folder for exobiology": Will update the plugins' soldbiodata.json and notsoldbiodata.json by crawling through all journals placed in the journals folder
     -  Make sure you're not missing a journal in between two other journal files as one of those missing _could_ mean that the sold exobiology scans are not getting tracked properly and please wait a good second or two when scanning through a lot of journal files.
+- "Reset" Clears fields that are connected to scanning exobiological plants.
+- "Debug Mode" If ticked the plugin will write nearly everything it does into the EDMarketConnector-debug.log.
+Keep unticked unless you are debugging yourself or asked to log what the plugin does for a bugreport.

 ## Motivation